 Why Hire Geaux Registered Agent LLC

 When you hire us to form your Louisiana LLC, we’ll do all the grunt work for you.
-Plus, you’ll get professional registered agent service, lifetime access to our team of business experts, and a free operating agreement template you can customize to fit your specific needs.
+Plus, you’ll get professional registered agent service, a business domain, lifetime access to our team of business experts, and a free operating agreement template you can customize to fit your specific needs.

 We also guarantee never to over charge you or surprise you with hidden fees.
-The $254 you’ll pay for our Louisiana LLC formation package includes our filing fee, the state filing fee, and one year of registered agent service.
+The $254 you’ll pay for our Louisiana LLC formation package includes our filing fee, the state filing fee, our Louisiana Business Presence package, and one year of registered agent service.
 After the first year, you’ll only pay $49 a year for our Louisiana registered agent service.
 That’s it!

 How Long Does It Take to Form A Louisiana LLC?

 It depends on how quickly you want things to get done.
 Standard processing typically takes 5-7 business days.
 However, you can pay for expedited processing—$30 for 24 hours or $50 for 2-4 hours.